-FALL RIVER, MA (WHDH) - Odin Lloyd’s mother, Ursula Ward, said Tuesday that ex-NFL star Aaron Hernandez will “always be guilty” after a Massachusetts judge ruled to vacate his 2013 murder conviction.
+FALL RIVER, MASS.
+(WHDH) - Odin Lloyd’s mother, Ursula Ward, said Tuesday that ex-NFL star Aaron Hernandez will “always be guilty” after a Massachusetts judge ruled to vacate his 2013 murder conviction.

 “In our book, he’s guilty,” Ward said as she fought back tears.
 “He’s going to always be guilty.”